pranigopu/computerVision/videoProcessing/workingNotes.md

 <details>
 <summary>Click for explanation</summary>
-<code>setx</code> creates or modifies environment variables in the user or system environment, without requiring programming or scripting. <code>/m</code> specifies that the variable must be set in the system environment (this must be specified since the default setting is the local environment, i.e. for the current user's environment only). <code>PATH</code> is an environment variable which must be reassigned.
+<code>setx</code> creates or modifies environment variables in the user or system environment, without requiring programming or scripting. <code>/m</code> specifies that the variable must be set in the system environment (this must be specified since the default setting is the local environment, i.e. for the current user's environment only).
+Reference: <a href="https://learn.microsoft.com/en-us/windows-server/administration/windows-commands/setx"><code>setx</code> from <b>learn.microsoft.com</b> (documentation)</a>.
 <br><br>
-<code>"C:\ffmpeg\bin;%PATH%"</code> is the value that must be assigned to the <code>PATH</code> variable (to learn more about the use of the percent symbol % in Windows command line to represent variable values, click <a href="https://github.com/pranigopu/computerVision/information.md#percent-character-in-windows-command-line">here</a>).
+<code>PATH</code> is an environment variable which must be reassigned. <code>"C:\ffmpeg\bin;%PATH%"</code> is the value that must be assigned to the <code>PATH</code> variable (to learn more about the use of the percent symbol % in Windows command line to represent variable values, click <a href="https://github.com/pranigopu/computerVision/information.md#percent-character-in-windows-command-line">here</a>).
 Here, <code>%PATH%</code> represents the value of the <code>PATH</code> variable, which is a string of folder paths separated by semicolons.
 Hence, <code>"C:\ffmpeg\bin;%PATH%"</code> is actually a string where the folder path <code>C:\ffmpeg\bin</code> is concatenated (along with a semicolon to separate it from other folder paths) to the current value of the <code>PATH</code> variable, which is itself a string of folder paths separated by semicolons.
 </details>

+---

 Doing this will make `ffmpeg` a usable command.

+---

 > **References**:
 >